 - Legal entity registered in Canada or Fintech licensed foreign legal entity

-- Physical office located in Canada for MSB registration with FINTRAC
+- Physical office located in Canada

 - Share capital not indicated (recommended 10,000 CAD)

-- Translated and notarized non-criminal record for shareholder and director
+- Non-criminal record for shareholder and director

 Estimated time frames